sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 The average path length in our network is 2.45, meaning that on average, any two individuals can reach each other in about 2-3 steps.
 The network diameter is 5, which is the maximum shortest path between any two nodes (specifically, between nodes 1 and 11).

-These relatively short paths, combined with the moderate clustering, indicate that our network exhibits small-world properties as described in Chapter 20 of Easley \& Kleinberg[^1].
+These relatively short paths, combined with the moderate clustering, indicate that our network exhibits small-world properties as described in Chapter 20 of Easley \& Kleinberg.
 The small-world nature facilitates efficient information propagation despite the presence of distinct communities.

 ## Bonus: Advanced Network Analysis